Don't answer Calvinist questions. Dismantle them.

 “God presented [Jesus] as a sacrifice of atonement through faith in his blood.
 He did this to demonstrate his justice, because in his forbearance he had left the sins committed beforehand unpunished- he did it [sent Jesus to the cross for our sins] to demonstrate his justice at the present time, so as to be just and the one who justifies those who have faith in Jesus.”
 (Romans 3:25-26, emphasis added)

-God Himself says that to show His justice, He sent Jesus to the cross to pay for sin, not that He created non-elect people to go to hell for sin.
+God Himself says that to show His justice and get glory, He sent Jesus to the cross to pay for sin, not that He created non-elect people to go to hell for sin.
 (If we end up in hell, it's by our choice to reject God's offer of salvation, not because God predestined anyone to go there.)

 See this post for more: "The 9 Marks of a Calvinist Cult #4 (strategic tactics)".